 Geckoboard's 60+ data sources pull in data from your everyday tools.
 You can also connect your own data via Spreadsheets, Databases, and our Datasets API.

 Add data tracked in a Google Sheet or Excel file to your dashboard.
+Available on our free plan.

 Connect your PostgreSQL, MySQL and Redshift SQL database to your Geckoboard account, enabling you to set up widgets which query that database regularly.
+Only available on Pro plans.

 Send any other data from in-house systems and third party tools with this flexible solution for developers.
+Only available on Pro plans.

 Geckoboard Developer Hub